rust-lang/rust/src/doc/rustc-dev-guide/src/codegen/updating-llvm.md

   them upstream in LLVM.
 We'll want to pull fixes back to the compiler itself as they're merged upstream.

-* Second, a new feature may be avaiable in LLVM that we want to use in rustc, but we don't want to wait for a full LLVM release to test it out.
+* Second, a new feature may be available in LLVM that we want to use in rustc, but we don't want to wait for a full LLVM release to test it out.

 Each of these reasons has a different strategy for updating LLVM, and we'll go